KingDragoness/travellertime-moddingkit/README.md

 # Ghost of the Seas Modding Kit [Alpha]

 Ghost of the Seas allows for modders to create islands, vehicle, database or items.
-Warning that learning modding the first time can be an absolute pain.
+Learning basic modding kit and setting up took 1 day.

 **Current version:** Pre-Alpha 0.4